 - Pole Reviews

 Read and understand more from users, not from the manufacturer’s websites!
-We are all different but rating reviews give a good indication of the best poles.
+We are all different, but rating reviews give a good indication of the best poles.

 - Warranty

-Some pole manufacturers have a longer warranty than others, poles can crack or break with use.
-Some manufacturers cover for up to two years from the date of purchase, and some only six months.
+Some pole manufacturers have a longer warranty than others, and poles can crack or break with use.
+Some manufacturers cover up to two years from the date of purchase, and some only six months.

 - Compatibility